Jellyfish Training Centre

 Self Service Module | CogSS

 In this tutorial we demonstrate how to change the current user’s password.
-This video will take you through the steps of filling out the change password form to allow for simpler self-service, and less burden on service desk services within your organisation.
+This video will take you through the steps of filling out the change password form to allow for simpler Self-Service.

 Smartcard Module | CogCARD